 - The simplest way to get a device connected is through a Data only SIM card.
 These work exactly like SIM cards for your mobile phone, except they only have a data allowance with no calls or texts.
 The SIM can be inserted to the card slot of certain iPads and tablets and it will get you online.
 As with a dongle, the drawback is that only one device can be connected at once but the advantage is that this provides a much more temporary solution that doesn’t requires schools to commit to deals for 12 months.
 6GB of data can be purchased for £25 which would get a student through a month of distance learning.

-We recommend looking at mobile broadband devices and the best data plans through organisations such as U Switch.
-Using an independent retailer will give you the pick of the best deals by network provider.
+We recommend looking at mobile broadband devices and the best data plans for home connectivity through the various comparison sites for home utiliites.
+Using one of these will give you the pick of the best deals by network provider.

 As with all EdTech investments, your Tech partner should be able to support you acquiring mobile broadband for any students that do not have connectivity at home.